 Dispute & Hide Transactions

 If you're on the pro plan, you could even dispute transactions directly through Privacy.
-They offer an extensive guide on how to do so & how they approach it from their end.
-Additionally, you can make discrete purchases and hide the merchant name on your bank statement if you don't want the information to be casually visible.
+You can make discrete purchases and hide the merchant name on your bank statement if you don't want the information to be casually visible.

 Cons of Using Privacy